SGuzmanBeltran/beelder/readme.md

 3. [x] Create the server using different strategies (Server types like Paper, Forge, Fabric).
 4. [ ] Creating a server is a concurrent service where max 3 server can be created at a time.
 Max 5 servers.
 5. [ ] Communicate the server creation progress using a broker.
-6. [ ] Refactor server templates to use Strategy Pattern
+6. [x] Refactor server templates to use Strategy Pattern
+7. [ ] Implement a pattern for partition rebalacing and consumion